alpha34x/Jarvis-AI/README.md

 You can also buy a premium licence in our discord.
 That means that we will personalize you the program for some things, like:

 - Add all the rooms from your house that have smart bulbs of xiaomi yeelight and personalize the voices commands
 - Get personal help to use the program and for see the problems you have
 - Personalize some command voices you want if we can add it to our program

+In this repository you can find a file called discovery.py  This file will allow you to know what the IP from your Yeelight Bulb, but there are some steps you need to follow before execute it:

+- First of all, you have to configure your bulb with the Yeelight App that you can download in your mobile phone store
+- Then, you need to install Python in your computer.
+Note: *You can install it in the Microsoft Store or in their official web*
+- Finally, you have to be in the same Wi-Fi where your bulb is connected and execute the program.
+It will tell you the IP, so copy it and paste in the program